 “Inquiries for employment purposes, insurance, pre-approved offers, account reviews by existing lenders, and getting your own report do not affect credit scores,” Griffin said.
 “Only inquiries resulting from your application for credit are shared with lenders and could affect credit scores.”

 Finally, Griffin said, credit reports may show that you are an authorized user on someone else’s credit card account.
 But that account should only affect your scores if the payment history associated with them is positive.

 “If [the] payments become late, you can request that the account be removed,” he said.
 “So being an authorized user on an account can help credit scores but shouldn’t hurt them.”

 Of course, you shouldn’t discount errors regarding any of the aforementioned pieces of info that may appear on your credit report, given that they aren’t actually affecting your scores.
 Inaccurate information, like an unfamiliar address or out-of-left-field soft inquiry, could be a sign identity theft has occurred.
 So if you discover any, you should still dispute the information with the credit bureau in question.

 You may also want to consider putting a fraud alert or even a credit freeze on your credit reports.
 At the very least, you should continue to monitor your credit closely to help make sure no fraudulent accounts have been taken out in your name.
-You can pull your credit reports each year for free on AnnualCreditReport.com and view your free credit report summary, updated each month, on Credit.com.
+You can pull your credit reports each year for free on AnnualCreditReport.com and view your free credit report summary, updated every 14 days, on Credit.com.

 More on Credit Reports & Credit Scores: